markus7800/TinyPPL.jl/src/trace/readme.md

 ```
 This can be checked with the `@macroexpand` function.

+Interaction with the model is possible by inputing specific constraints.

 We can now call the model with observations `simple(0., Dict(:Y=>1))`, which returns value and trace, and perform inference
 ```julia